-The server’s design allows for easy access to its internal parts.
+The server's design allows for easy access to its internal parts.
 Just remove four screws on the back, and you can undo its cover.
-You can even replace its two massive, quiet ventilation fan easily, too, via a few more crews.
+You can even replace its two massive, quiet ventilation fans easily, too, via a few more crews.
 By the way, Synology with DS1618+ includes a small bag of extra screws in case you misplace the originals.

 Synology DS1618+: Massive, scalable storage space

-Each of these units adds another five bays, meaning in all the server can house up to 16 internal drives.
+Each of these units adds another five bays, meaning the server can house up to 16 internal drives.
 With internal drives now available up to 12TB a piece, the server by itself can deliver up to 72TB of raw storage space.
 With two extension units, this number goes up to 192TB.

 Synology Hybrid RAID (SHR) and Btrfs file system

 The DS1618+ supports all standard RAID configurations available for a six-bay server.
-However, I’d recommend using Synology’s Hybrid RAID.
-SHR automatically creates a RAID that balances between data safety and performance.
+However, I'd recommend using Synology's Hybrid RAID.
+SHR automatically creates a RAID that balances data safety and performance.